top of page

 Fans 3

-It is very difficult to assess OUA basketball fans as attendance figures are not normally published.
-The Warriors, it seems, draw a couple hundred fans per game.
+It is difficult to assess USports basketball fans as attendance figures are not normally published.
+The Warriors seem to draw a couple hundred fans per game.
 Keep in mind that all Warrior basketball games are doubleheaders with the women playing first and the men playing after and there are plenty of people coming and going.
-That being said, with the renovations that have been completed, there is an audible increase of energy in the building that has been sorely lacking for years.
-It feels more like a spectator sport rather than a rec league game that just happens to be happening.
+A bigger crowd can be expected for the rivals up the road at Wilfrid Laurier.
+Fans in attendance provide decent support and participate in the tradition of standing and clapping until the first Warrior basket.

 Access 4

 Getting to the PAC is not terribly difficult.
-It is located at the north end of the campus of the University of Waterloo, which is easily accessed from Columbia Street West.
-It is a significant distance from the Conestoga Parkway and driving through Waterloo will be required for those coming from out of town.
+It is located at the north end of the campus of the University of Waterloo on the Ring Road, which is easily accessed from Columbia Street West.
+It is 4 km from the Conestoga Parkway and driving through Waterloo will be required for those coming from out of town.
 Parking at the PAC is an option as Lot M is at the top of the hill, very close to the Columbia Street entrance.
-Other lots are not too far and most have a $5 or $6 charge.
+Other lots are not too far and most have a $10 charge.
 Lot X, on the other side of Columbia Street, is free on weekends.

 For fans wishing to take public transportation to the PAC, there are a couple of options.
 Grand River Transit buses travel the entire Ring Road, which circles the campus.
 The University of Waterloo stop for the ION light rail is also a short walk through campus to the PAC.
 Fans should check the GRT website, if interested, for times, maps and fares.

-The flow of people through the PAC has drastically improved with the renovations.
-With a dedicated entrance, fans are no longer confused as to which of the four corners of the building would be unlocked for admittance to the basketball game.
+Getting around the PAC has become much easier over time.
+With a dedicated entrance on the east side of the building, fans are no longer confused as to which of the four corners of the building would be unlocked for admittance to the basketball game.
 Also, there are now washroom facilities at the level above the main seating area, which is much better than the previous system where fans were required to go all the way to the basement to find a washroom.
 The bridge linking the north and east corners also improves the flow of fans and allows for a more intimate experience with fans on both sides of the court.

 Return on Investment 4